andreajparker/README-template.md/model_tempate.md

 ````

 <project_name>'s output is sent to `<database>/<S3 bucket>/<other data location>` and is used by `<downstream_application>` to `<predict_something>`

+Provide a definition for any field names in the output data that are unclear.

 ## Logging, Monitoring and Alerting